ouicate/gonka/README.md

 # Gonka

 Gonka is a decentralized AI infrastructure designed to optimize computational power for AI model training and inference, offering an alternative to monopolistic, high-cost, centralized cloud providers.
 As AI models become increasingly complex, their computational demands surge, presenting significant challenges for developers and businesses that rely on costly, centralized resources.

+To exchange ideas, follow project updates, and connect with the community, join [Discord](https://discord.com/invite/RADwCT2U6R).

 ## Introduction

 We introduce a novel consensus mechanism, **Proof of Work 2.0**, that ensures nearly 100% of computational resources are allocated to AI workloads, rather than being wasted on securing the blockchain.